-The Shoulder Center of Kentucky at Lexington Clinic was founded by Dr. W. Ben Kibler.
-The Center combines nationally recognized clinical and rehabilitation expertise with cutting-edge research and education, a state-of-the-art diagnostic imaging center, and outpatient and inpatient surgical facilities and an internationally and nationally recognized physical therapy department to provide the highest standard of comprehensive shoulder care.
+The Shoulder Center of Kentucky at Lexington Clinic was founded by Dr. W. Ben Kibler and combines nationally recognized clinical and rehabilitation expertise with cutting-edge research and education.
+The facility hosts a state-of-the-art diagnostic imaging center as well as outpatient and inpatient surgical facilities and an internationally and nationally recognized physical therapy department to provide the highest standard of comprehensive shoulder care.
 The Shoulder Center of Kentucky, together with Lexington Clinic, continues to be at the forefront in the development of functional shoulder therapy protocols, integrated shoulder rehabilitation and closed-chain shoulder exercise.

 The Shoulder Center of Kentucky has received national and international recognition as the leader in treatment and research regarding injuries of the scapula and its muscles, the relation of scapular motion to shoulder function and injury, and efficient rehabilitation of scapular dyskinesis (poor quality of scapular motion and/or control).
 It is also recognized for expertise in the treatment of overhead athletes in tennis and baseball and research and scientific papers from the Center have made important contributions to understanding the kinetic chain contributions to overhead motion, the biomechanical alterations that may affect performance and injury and clinical testing and rehabilitation protocols.